Independent broker · California & TexasCA #6015321 · TX #3305690 · (949) 522-3284

 Audits help carriers confirm:

-• Your payroll by class code and job duties are accurate
+• Your payroll by class code and job duties is accurate

-• Your sales/receipts match the exposure the policy was priced on
+• Your sales and receipts match the exposure the policy was priced on

 • Your work mix and risk profile are consistent with what was represented